The Property is located in Ontario, 110 km southwest of the city of Timmins, and is accessible by highway and secondary

 A total of 2,070 metres in nine diamond drill holes were completed during the program to assess the potential of the Raney Gold Project (Table 1).

-Detailed logging and sampling of the core has been completed.
+Detailed logging and sampling of the early 2020 drill program core has been completed.
 A summary of assay results are reported below:

 True widths are not estimated at this time.

 Figure 2: Raney Property – 2020 Drill Hole Location Map

-The drill program focused on the main zone over a strike extent of approximately 225 metres that produced the best historic intercept of 6.5 g/t gold over 8 metres.
+The Spring 2020 drill program focused on the main zone over a strike extent of approximately 225 metres that produced the best historic intercept of 6.5 g/t gold over 8 metres.
 The deepest hole of the current program tested down to the 260-metre level.

 Silicification and minor carbonate alteration were recognized, however gold mineralization appears to be closely related to intervals of high quartz vein density.
 The quartz veins are hosted in a steeply dipping alteration zone dominated by intermediate volcanic rocks consisting of lapilli tuffs and bedded argillites, with lamprophyre dikes.
 The quartz veins crosscut and run parallel to a weak fabric, and range in thickness from 0.5 cm to 20 cm in width.

 A zone of increased vein density has been noted where the historic visible gold intercepts occur.
 The high-grade intercept of 28 g/t over 6 metres from the Spring 2020 program was the fourth drill hole on the Property to intercept visible gold, and all these occurrences were in the main zone near the 100-metre level.

 The broad structural corridor that hosts the mineralization is up to 125 metres wide and extends well beyond the area tested by drilling.
 Historic mapping and surface sampling data show that the corridor may extend over several hundred metres.
 No drilling has been conducted along this corridor except for the ~225-metre-long main zone (Figure 3).

 A notable disruption in the airborne magnetic data approximately 2 km west of the past drilling is being tested in the curent drill progrm.
 The target is in line with the projected structural corridor identified by historical ressults.

 Figure 3: Raney Property – 2020 Plan Map Showing Exploration Potential Along Structural Corridor